 - Frequent small feedings to prevent pressure on the sphincter from large meals.

-- Trying to prevent crying, as best as possible
+- Try to prevent crying, as best as possible

 It was around 7 months of age that we discovered her egg allergy and removed eggs from our diet.
 It was also at this time her severe reflux stopped.

 The take away, if something feels off even if you are told otherwise, trust those mama instincts!

 Had I listened and let them (more than one) get into my head that I was just a paranoid new mother, and put her back in the crib the next night I’m not sure she would be here today.

 Also I encourage, with a little tenacity there’s almost always more than one option and in my experience diet modifications is a powerful tool in dealing with health conditions.
 Share your experience with baby acid reflux?

 For more ideas on baby acid reflux natural remedies, I recommend reading this.

 I am not a doctor.
 Just a concerned mom, that likes to do her research to make decisions she feels is best for her little family!
 Health has become a passion out of necessity, and I like to share my findings and opinions.
 If you want to know my story, it can be found here.

 Subscribe below and receive a free printable Life List planner

 Get your life goal planner and start your Life Lists now!
 A fun simple listing exercise to boost inspiration, motivation, mindfulness, and focus.
 Live with inspiration.